 An initial claim starts with the filing of a VA claim form called an Application for Disability Compensation and Related Disability Benefits, and numbered: 21-526EZ.
 This form can be obtained on-line at: https://www.vba.va.gov/pubs/forms/VBA-21-526EZ-ARE.pdf.
 The 21-526EZ form, once filled out, can be filed at one of the VA regional offices located nearest the veteran’s residence, online at www.ebenefits.va.gov, or through mail.

 Filing for veterans’ disability benefits is often a long, complex, and confusing process.
 While free services are available to help veterans file a claim on their own, veterans disability benefits attorneys provide a significant advantage to their veteran clients throughout the appeals process.
 If you are wondering whether you should hire a VA disability attorney to file a VA.

 If the VA denied your disability claim, you are certainly not alone.
 Largely for financial reasons, Claims Examiners deny about a third of the applications they review.
 There is only so much money to go around, and every dime paid out takes money away from the bureaucratic machine.
-Fundamentally, you have two choices in this situation: accept the result or.
+Fundamentally, you have two choices in this situation: accept the result or work to.

 I have problems related to my already service-connected disability, can I get a disability rating for them?

 Yes you can!
 In fact, these type of service-related disabilities have a name: secondary service-connected disabilities.
 The regulation, 38 C.F.R.§ 3.310(a), provides: [D]isability which is proximately due to or the result of a service-connected disease or injury shall be service connected.
 When service connection is thus established for a secondary condition, the secondary condition shall be considered a part.

 The short answer to this question is: Yes.
 However, it is very uncommon.
 Usually, a 100% disability rating translates to a psychiatric disability so severe as to preclude a claimant from engaging in gainful employment.
 Recall that there are two ways to achieve a 100% disability award: by establishing that the veteran’s symptoms fit the 100% scheduler criteria or.